-Divercity and Inclusion
+Diversity and Inclusion

 Encouraging Women to Succeed

-In 2015, the current Chairman of the Board of Daiwa Securities Group Inc. showed his support for the "Declaration on Action" by a group of male leaders who will create "A Society in which Women Shine" spearheaded by Japan's Gender Equality Bureau Cabinet Office.
+In 2015, the Chairman of the Board of Daiwa Securities Group Inc. showed his support for the "Declaration on Action" by a group of male leaders who will create "A Society in which Women Shine" spearheaded by Japan's Gender Equality Bureau Cabinet Office.

 Targets Related to Initiatives for Empowering Women

-Targets for Years through FY2020 (Daiwa Securities)
+Targets for Years through FY2025 (Daiwa Securities)

-Support for Employees' Career Advancement
+Support for Female Employees' Career Advancement

 An increasing number of employees have also taken advantage of our Professional Return Plan, a system for re-hiring employees who left work to raise children or care for family members, starting them at the same level of compensation as when they left.
 The scope of this system was expanded in FY2015.
 This has helped us to secure talented personnel who support business operations.
-The number of female employees right before being promoted to managerial positions is 2,339 at the end of June 2019, substantially increasing from 1,093 in 2005.
+The number of female employees right before being promoted to managerial positions is 1,775 at the end of June 2022, substantially increasing from 1,093 in 2005.

 We also launched a career support training initiative for female employees (Daiwa Woman's Forum) in FY2014, and a program for women in managerial positions (Daiwa Woman's Management Forum) in 2018.
 These programs have contributed to building networks among women.

 Appointment of Female Executives and Women in Managerial Positions

 Becoming a Member of 30% Club Japan